chakshugupta774/RAG_ChatBot/README.md

 streamlit run app.py
 ```

-1. Open the browser interface.
+1. Open the app in your browser.
-2. Upload your document(s).
+2. Upload your documents (PDF, DOCX, TXT, CSV, PPTX, XLSX).
-3. Enter a question in the input box.
+3. Configure Top-k retrieval, Number of answers, Similarity threshold, and optionally enable Gemini synthesis.
-4. View multiple answers with sources, reasoning, and scores.
+4. Enter your query and get responses with source and similarity score.

 ---